sjain882/AutoHotKey-Scripts/README.md

 - You can also use `Right Arrow + Numpad 1/2/3/5` - really good for one handed use.
 The right arrow input is still sent to window, so not ideal, but its an alternative.

 - Best method: you can just scroll your mouse while hovering anywhere on taskbar to move window between monitors!
 It loops too.
 Doesn't require any hands on the keyboard - super good for lazy users!
+Scrolling only works on primary monitor taskbar, however.

 - Works consistently even when monitor indexes are messed up, by looping through working areas to find the right monitor.